About the University of Washington

 A World-Class Educational Institution

-The UW offers many areas of study, including over 300 separate programs and more than 575 degree options.
+The UW offers many areas of study, including over 300 separate programs and more than 600 degree options.
 A major research center, the University attracts more money in federal research grants than any other public school in the United States.
-The outstanding faculty includes seven Nobel Prize winners and 15 MacArthur Fellows, also known as genius grant recipients.
+It has been home to seven Nobel Prize winners and 16 MacArthur Fellows, also known as “genius grant” recipients.

 Learn more about the University of Washington.